-By John W. Shepard, associate professor and chair of the Theatre Department, Conservatory of Performing Arts
+By John W. Shepard, professor of theatre, Conservatory of Performing Arts

-Every camera, including the commercial camera, the industrial camera (including CD-ROM), the soap opera camera, the sit-com camera, and motion picture camera, presents a unique challenge for an actor during an audition.
+Every camera, including the commercial camera, the industrial camera, the soap opera camera, the sit-com camera, and motion picture camera, presents a unique challenge for an actor during an audition.
 Shepard shares techniques every actor should master before stepping into an audition.

 Published April 2004

 "Doing Good Works: Small Acts That Make a Big Difference"